jqmcginnis/miccai_tutorial_website/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-    Veronika Spieker is a Ph.D. student at Helmholtz Munich and TUM.
-Her current research focuses on INRs for k-space reconstruction.
+    Veronika Spieker is a PhD student at the Institute of Machine Learning for Biomedical Imaging (IML) at Helmholtz Munich and Technical University of Munich (TUM).
+After completing her B.Sc. in engineering at TU Darmstadt and Virginia Tech, she pursued her interest in the medical domain with a M.Sc. in Medical Technologies at TUM.
+For her PhD project, she works on Physics-Based AI for Motion Correction in Abdominal MRI in collaboration with the Body Magnetic Resonance Group at the Klinikum rechts der Isar.
+Her research interests include concepts such as neural implicit representations and it’s application to MR reconstruction and motion estimation.
     </p>
   </div>
 </div>